indigo-dc/synergy-doc/doc/admin.md

 ```

 ### Restart nova
-Then restart the nova services on the Controller and Compute node.
+Then restart the nova services on the Controller and Compute nodes.

 ### Configure and start Synergy
 Configure the Synergy service, as explained in the following section.